 Figure 2 – Percentage of people who currently donate in the UK by charity type

-This is even more important when you consider other research that has shown that the UK is not only the largest donor of individual giving by far, but also provides the largest amount of donations per capita (Figure 3; CERPhi, 2015).
-These charities are performing relatively poorly in a country that has a large proportion of people who donate and give larger amounts when they do.
+This is especially important when you consider the graph below (Figure 3; CERPhi, 2015) which shows that not only is the UK the largest donor of individual giving by far, but also has the largest donations per capita.
+Meaning that the UK more likely to donate and give larger amounts when they do.

 Figure 3 – Individual giving amounts by country in millions, (Adapted from CERPhi, 2015)

 Inform your International Fundraising Strategy with Market Research

 Easy access to massive online panels across the world means your international fundraising strategy can now be more donor-centric and based on real-time marketing insights into what influences different types of people.

 The rise in the use of psychometrics to inform marketing strategies is a prime example of this.
 For example, an interesting study from Elaine, Buli and Chernatony (2017) showed how different personality traits (self-esteem, materialism etc.) can affect conspicuous donor behaviour on Facebook.
 The results showed that behaviour was largely determined by how psychometric profiles interacted with social media and marketing messages.
 It is easy to see that marketing insights like this will mean you can better target your messaging to attract people who share traits like this across the world.